In this podcast, social media influencers and celebrities will learn:

-Enrico Schaefer: So if you happen to be on the media side or the pseudo-media side of the equation, you need to be aware that there have been courts that have found that really casual photographs that don’t appear to have much thought put into them also receive copyright protection.
-And so you can imagine if a random photo at a wedding that’s taken in the spur of the moment can get copyright protection and require a license that, certainly, influencers who are very meticulous about what they’re doing and how they’re doing it.
+Enrico Schaefer: If you happen to be on the media side of the pseudo-media side of the equation, you need to be aware that there have been courts that have found really casual photographs that don’t appear to have much thought put into them also receive copyright protection.
+And so you can imagine if a random photo at a wedding taken in the spur of the moment can get copyright protection and require a license that, certainly, influencers who are very meticulous about what they’re doing and how they’re doing it.

-Charlie Clark: Just based upon the language within the factor, you can assume that when you’re taking an entire photograph from a social media influencer’s Instagram page, it’s going to be substantial in that you’re taking the totality of their work.
+Charlie Clark: Based on the language within the factor, you can assume that when you’re taking an entire photograph from a social media influencer’s Instagram page, it’s going to be substantial in that you’re taking the totality of their work.
 Social media influencers are going to have a very big edge in this factor.
-And then all these factors kind of bleed together in combination with the fact that they’re taking it for a commercial purpose.
-It’s going to favor the social media influencers in this factor as well.
+And then all these factors bleed together in combination with the fact that they’re taking it for a commercial purpose.
+It will also favor the social media influencers in this factor.

-That’s how social media influencers make their money is by posting.
-And sometimes, yes, they’re just endorsing someone else’s product on their post.
-But if the social media influencer has the right contract in place, that social media influencer contract also talks about what can the brand do.
+That’s how social media influencers make their money by posting.
+And sometimes, they’re just endorsing someone else’s product on their post.
+But if the social media influencer has the right contract in place, that contract also talks about what the brand can do.
 Can they share that Instagram post?

-Can they take an image of that Instagram post and use it in some other context on their social media platform?
+Can they take an image of that Instagram post and use it in another context on their social media platform?
 These are things that the social media influencer gets to control.
-And through their influencer contract, they can say yes or no at every point along the way.
-Can the brand use that photograph on their website?
-Again, yes or no. The social media influencer that owns the copyright, that has the rights in that, gets to decide.
+And through their influencer contract, they can say yes or no at every point.
+Can the brand use that photograph on its website?
+Again, yes or no. The social media influencer that owns the copyright, that has the rights in that gets to decide.

-So the social media influencer is losing all the value of what they’ve done if they’re not protecting their rights against all these media players who are just simply using their work to drive traffic to their websites.
-One of the fair use arguments we hear all the time is, well, I’m commenting on that photograph, so I have to put the photograph in there in order to comment on it.
+The social media influencer is losing all the value of what they’ve done if they’re not protecting their rights against all these media players who are just simply using their work to drive traffic to their websites.
+One of the fair use arguments we hear all the time is, well, I’m commenting on that photograph, so I have to put the photograph in there to comment on it.
 And it’s an easy thing to say.
 It’s a hard thing to prove.

-So I had to put the photo in the story in order to comment on the photo.
+I had to put the photo in the story to comment on the photo.
 In most instances, the evidence is going to be that that’s relatively contrived — that the real purpose is to use the photograph so they can drive traffic and that the commentary on the photo is there as an SEO tool, not as really fair commentary.
-So this third factor is again going to weigh in favor of social media influencers and celebrities in many instances.
+So this third factor will again weigh in favor of social media influencers and celebrities in many instances.
 This brings us to the fourth factor.

-If the copyright isn’t protected, if the influencer does not control the use of that photograph, or if some third party comes in and starts using their Instagram photograph without permission or license, think about the ability that it’s going to have on their ability to monetize those photographs.
+If the copyright isn’t protected, if the influencer does not control the use of that photograph, or if some third party comes in and starts using their Instagram photograph without permission or license, think about the ability it will have on their ability to monetize those photographs.
 Tell us how this factor works, Charlie.

-Enrico Schaefer: And we understand that a lot of social media influencers and celebrities really don’t understand the nuances of all of this, and so they don’t sometimes protect their copyright as well as they should.
-In fact, in most instances they don’t.
-But in a lot of cases, they just don’t know that they can.
+Enrico Schaefer: We understand that many social media influencers and celebrities really don’t understand the nuances of all of this, so they don’t sometimes protect their copyright as well as they should.
+In fact, in most instances, they don’t.
+But in a lot of cases, they don’t know that they can.
 And if you’re a social media influencer, think about it this way.
-You are requiring the brand that you are endorsing to pay you money to use that Instagram post.
+You require the brand you are endorsing to pay you money to use that Instagram post.

-And yet, you’re going to allow a pseudo-media or blogger or YouTube channel to use that same post for free?
+And yet, you will allow a pseudo-media, blogger, or YouTube channel to use that same post for free?
 Think about the impact on value just on that one example.
-Your value of your post goes down.
+The value of your post goes down.
 The ability of you to convince someone else to pay for the use of that photograph goes down dramatically if everyone else gets to use it for free.

-So I think this is something that social media influencers will continue to learn about and understand at a higher level as they continue along with their business model and as they learn about copyright, which is the essence of what their business is all about.
-It’s these photographs and the copyright protection and ownership that they have of the photographs and the importance of, as you mentioned, actually protecting their photographs from infringement.
+This is something that social media influencers will continue to learn about and understand at a higher level as they continue along with their business model and as they learn about copyright, which is the essence of what their business is all about.
+It’s these photographs and the copyright protection and ownership they have of the photographs and the importance of, as you mentioned, protecting their photographs from infringement.

-If you don’t protect your photographs from infringement, then it makes it makes it much harder to enforce down the line.
-And so it’s important for social media influencers to really understand copyright law.
+If you don’t protect your photographs from infringement, it is much harder to enforce them down the line.
+And so social media influencers need to understand copyright law.
 It’d be like a neurosurgeon not understanding how to use a scalpel.
 It’s the core of your business model.
 Yes, your name and likeness.
 Yes, your publicity rights.
-But also, your copyright-protected photographs and works.
+But also your copyright-protected photographs and works.

-And I’ll just throw in here as a bonus to all the social media influencers out there, if you’re having a photographer or a friend or a boyfriend or a girlfriend take the photograph, whoever’s holding the camera owns the copyright-protected works unless there’s an agreement that those works are going to be owned by the influencer or celebrity.
+If you’re having a photographer or a friend or a boyfriend or a girlfriend take the photograph, whoever’s holding the camera owns the copyright-protected works unless there’s an agreement that those works will be owned by the influencer or celebrity.